Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/API/API Design - Introduction.md

 ## Consideration
 The content written in this material are the main points explained in the article An Introduction to APIs  by Brian Cooksey.

+## What is an API?
+A contract/agreement between different software components on how they should work together

 ## Nomenclature
 • SOAP: API architecture known for standardized message formats